Protesters abandon seized buildings with Sri Lanka in limbo

 “The fear was that there could be a crack in the trust they held for the struggle,” said Nuzly, a protest leader who goes by only one name.
 “We’ve shown what power of the people can do, but it doesn’t mean we have to occupy these places.”

-Devinda Kodagode, another protest leader, told The Associated Press they planned to vacate official buildings after the Parliament speaker said he was exploring legal options for the country given that Rajapaksa left without submitting his resignation letter as promised.
+Devinda Kodagode, another protest leader, told The Associated Press they planned to vacate official buildings after Parliament speaker Mahinda Yapa Abeywardena said he was exploring legal options for the country in the wake of Rajapaksa’s departure.

 Protesters withdrew from the prime minister’s residence and the president’s, where some moved a red carpet they had rolled up back into place.
 Others held a news conference to announce they were also pulling out of the prime minister’s office.